“Waal van Woorden” – a river made of words

 A question

-A few years ago I came home from a walk in Kinderdijk with beautiful photos of the iconic windmills and waterways and with a completely new question: how many words does the Dutch language have for ‘water’?
-My first list had eighteen words, but when I hit the ‘net I quickly found more.
-A few hours later, number had gone up to one hundred and sixty-eight…all words for still or moving water on or below the Earth’s surface.
+A few years ago, I came home from a walk in Kinderdijk with beautiful photos of the iconic windmills and waterways, along with a completely new question: How many words does the Dutch language have for ‘water’?
+My first list had eighteen words, but when I hit the internet, I quickly found more.
+A few hours later, the number had gone up to one hundred and sixty-eight – all words for still or moving water on or below the Earth’s surface.

 My question wouldn’t let go of me.
-Perhaps, I thought, it might be helpful to split it into “man-made” and “nature-made” and see which category has the most words.
-That could say something about the effort the Dutch have put into keeping our feet dry over the centuries.
-After dividing and counting, I came to the following score: eighty-three words for ‘man-made’, seventy-nine for ‘nature made’ and six in the residual category ‘can be both’.
-At that point, “man-made” won by a narrow margin.
-And I saw that the space between the two columns had started to form a kind of river.
+I thought it might be helpful to split it into ‘man-made’ and ‘nature-made’ categories to see which has more words.
+This could reveal something about the effort the Dutch have put into keeping our feet dry over the centuries.
+After dividing and counting, I came to the following tally: eighty-three words for ‘man-made,’ seventy-nine for ‘nature-made,’ and six in the residual category ‘can be both.’
+At that point, ‘man-made’ won by a narrow margin.
+I also noticed that the space between the two columns had started to form a kind of river.

 The river set in motion